Jay-Idrees/UPenn-CyberSecurity-Digital-Forensics/readme.md

 - **Create a Timeline** - Creating a timeline of events
 - **Report**

-# Extracting data from an iphone
+# Extracting data from an iPhone

 - Has two partitions: **root**- contains operating system level functions and **var** contains user data